macobra52/smb3-hacks/SMB3 IPS/readme.md

 More Random Podoboos
 ----------

-Increases the variance in which Podoboos jump out of the lava so that can jump sooner than expected.
+Increases the variance in which Podoboos jump out of the lava so that they can jump sooner than expected.

 SMB2J Piranha Plants (All)